danmolloy/fixer/README.md

 # Fixer

 ## Overview
-Fixer is a web app which aimed at helping both orchestra fixers and musicians.
+Fixer is a web app which aimed at helping orchestra managers book musicians, and musicians to manage their diary.

-* Directory
-* Create an Event
-* Event Page
-* Event Fixing

-## For Fixers
+For an orchestra manager, a.k.a a fixer, booking an ensemble of freelance musicians is a frequent, time consuming and tedious process.
+Using Fixer, this process is automated.
+One merely creates an event and select musicians to offer the work to.
+The musicians are notified via sms message of the offer of work and upon acceptance, it is added to their Fixer diary.
+If they decline, Fixer tries the next musician on the list.
+As well as being an efficient and inexpensive alternative to current diary services, it also offers additional features, outlined below.

+### Features for Fixers
 Fixer helps fixers manage multiple upcoming events.

 * Create an event and the fixing is taken out of their hands